extism/rust-pdk/README.md

 ### Testing it out

 We can't really test this from the Extism CLI as something must provide the implementation.
 So let's write out the Python side here.
-Check out the [docs for the host SDKs](https://extism.org/docs/category/integrate-into-your-codebase) to implement a host function in a language of your choice.
+Check out the [docs for Host SDKs](https://extism.org/docs/concepts/host-sdk) to implement a host function in a language of your choice.

 ```python
 from extism import host_fn, Function, ValType